emehrkay/Pypher/README.md

 * `property(name)` -- since Pypher already co-opted the dot notation for stringing together the object, it needed a way to represent properties on a `Node` or `Relationship`.
 Simply type `q.n.property('name')` or `q.n__name__` to have it create `n.name` in Cypher.
 See `Property` for more details.
 * `operator(operator, value)` -- a simple way to add anything to the chain.
 All of the Pypher magic methods around assignments and math call this method.
 Note: the `other` needs to be a different Pypher instance or you will get a funky Cypher string.
 * `_` -- the current Pypher instance.
 This is useful for special edge cases.
 See `Property`
+* `apply_partial` -- adds the result of the Partial object to the given Pypher instance.

 #### Operators